Best Time to Repair Your Lawn in the UK - GREENER

 4. Overseed or patch

 For small bare patches, sprinkle seed evenly by hand.
+Distributing grass seed evenly is crucial for uniform germination and consistent lawn growth.
 For larger thin areas, overseed the entire lawn by scattering seed across the surface at about 35g per square metre.
 Use a lawn spreader for even coverage.

 5. Water consistently